Wintermute2036/Synthetic-Insights/README.md

 ## Mascot

 The Wintermute2036 mascot is a feminine AI entity with circuit-tendril hair, asymmetric eyes (red left, green right), PCB traces across the face, and a green all-seeing eye pyramid motif.
 SHODAN-inspired aesthetic, original character.
-SVG source maintained separately in repo assets.
+SVG source in `/assets`.
 Design will evolve alongside the project.

 ---

-## Status
-- [x] Architecture defined
-- [x] Data sources selected
-- [ ] Project scaffold
-- [ ] USGS seismic feed (in progress)
-- [ ] Cesium globe rendering
-- [ ] Additional feeds
----

-*Built by Wintermute2036.
-Work in progress.*
+*Wintermute2036 — work in progress.*